allukoodaa/library-assistant/README.md

 Select option `2` to display all books.
 - The recommended terminal width is ≥120 columns, absolute minimum for intended printing schema is 110.
 The standard pretty print renders the database entries in an aligned table with normalized whitespace.
-- Narrower terminals automatically switch to an alternate, per-record layout—just press any key to continue when prompted.
+- Narrower terminals automatically switch to an alternate, per-record layout—just press `Enter` to continue when prompted.

 ### Data Format